 Phone: (813) 844-3437

-A didactic program for fellows includes courses designed to provide a foundation in research design, biostatistics, epidemiology, molecular research methods and general perinatal pathphysiology.
-Fellows also participate in a variety of clinical case conferences and journal clubs, and may take classes at the USF College of Public Health, which offers concentrations in Epidemiology and Biostatistics, Environmental and Occupational Health, Global Health, Health Policy and Management, and Community and Family Health.
+A didactic program for fellows includes courses designed to provide a foundation in research design, biostatistics, epidemiology, molecular research methods and general perinatal pathophysiology.
+Additionally, fellows may take classes at the USF College of Public Health, which offers concentrations in Epidemiology and Biostatistics, Environmental and Occupational Health, Global Health, Health Policy and Management, and Community and Family Health.
 Simulation training is offered to fellows in the Center for Advanced Medical Learning and Simulation (CAMLS), which integrates simulation technology, aviation science, team training, and evidence-based best practice into innovative programs with measurable outcomes.
 CAMLS combines cutting-edge simulation with research and innovation to move the latest advances in healthcare into practice.